Stories of Mission

 God awakened in me a dream for the dividing walls to be broken down and for all of us—university students and local members of congregations—to see each other as brothers and sisters in Christ, and for the unique gifts of these students to be nurtured for the sake of God’s kingdom.

-I soon came to realize that my primary purpose for being at LAC was to build relationships.
+My primary purpose for being at LAC was to build relationships.
 Teaching my subject area well was important; but the real substance of our time there was in the one-on-one conversations with students, other teachers, and persons in the community.
-Students watched us closely and asked deep questions, trying to understand our faith and our relationship with God.

 Dr. Aaron M. Kauffman, president of VMMissions since 2014, graduated with a Doctor of Ministry degree from Asbury Theological Seminary on May 18, 2019.
 His dissertation uncovered five key strategies of local churches that are successfully engaging young adults.